-The healthcare that pregnant women in the developed world take for granted – skilled midwives, an obstetrician, an operating theatre, sterile and equipped with the right tools and treatment, should complications arise, are all great luxuries in Africa.
+The healthcare that pregnant women in the developed world take for granted – pre-natal check ups, skilled midwives, an obstetrician, an operating theatre, sterile and equipped with the right tools and treatment, should complications arise, are all great luxuries in many parts of Africa.

-As a result, one in 39 women are at risk of dying in childbirth or pregnancy compared to one in every 3,800 in developed countries.
+As a result, one in 39 women are at risk of dying in childbirth or pregnancy compared to one in every 3,800 in Europe and North America.

-That’s why AMREF has launched its first global campaign: Stand Up for African Mothers.
+That’s why Amref Health Africa has launched its first global campaign: Stand Up for African Mothers.

-AMREF’s Stand Up for African Mothers campaign aims to train 15,000 African midwives by 2015.
-A skilled AMREF-trained midwife can care for 500 women and 100 babies a year.
+Amref Health Africa’s Stand Up for African Mothers campaign aims to train 15,000 African midwives by 2015.
+Through this campaign, we already have 5,452 midwives who have completed or are currently in training.
+A skilled Amref Health Africa-trained midwife can care for 500 women each year.

 The deadline set by the United Nations for achieving the Millennium Development Goals (MDGs) is just round the corner, yet Africa is very far from meeting many of the health-related targets.
 MDG 5 which aims to improve Maternal Health is way off track.
 Only 2% of current development aid spending is focused on maternal and child health.
 Yet investing in women and their health strengthens families, communities and countries.
 Family budgets, local productivity, and national wealth flourish where maternal health is prioritised.

 “African women are at the centre of the social and economic development chain.
 The death of a mother while giving birth is a big setback for African society.
-Through the training of more midwives, AMREF is helping to deliver an immediate, sustainable solution.
+Through the training of more midwives, Amref Health Africa is helping to deliver an immediate, sustainable solution.
 A healthy Africa needs healthy mothers, and African mothers need African midwives.”
-Dr Teguest Guerma, Director General, AMREF
+Dr Teguest Guerma, Director General, Amref Health Africa

 Midwives are the key to preventing maternal deaths, and by training local midwives in the skills they need to provide essential antenatal and postnatal care, as well as to deal with complications in delivery, the Stand Up for African Mothers campaign will help thousands of mothers give birth safely.